sharwell/ha-tea-timer/README.md

 ### How state sync works

 - Each card instance binds to a Home Assistant `timer` entity specified by the required `entity` option.
+When the configured entity is missing, mis-typed, or unavailable, the card surfaces a single high-priority alert and hides the dial and presets until the timer is healthy again.
 - The card derives a normalized `TimerViewState` from the entity’s attributes (`state`, `duration`, `remaining`, `last_changed`).
 - WebSocket subscriptions mirror Home Assistant updates:
   - `state_changed` keeps the card synchronized with the entity’s state.